Fida Bou Chabke

 What does your role as Managing Director of Hong Kong and Taiwan entail?

-All aspects from strategy and operations, sales, marketing and brand activations … There are a lot of evolutions happening within digital and social media as well.
+All aspects from strategy and operations, sales, marketing and brand activations… There are a lot of evolutions happening within digital and social media as well.
 I also have to alert my team of the link between company strategy versus on-the-field execution.
 Whenever there is a problem, people come to me to help them solve it.
-In a bigger picture prospective, I have to keep the talent I have on my team, because turnover is high in this region.
+In a bigger picture prospective, I have to keep the talents I have on my team, because turnover is high in this region.

 What do you find the most challenging about your role?